 Long gone are the days when nurseries had to be strictly pink for girls or baby blue for boys.
 With modern times, come modern colors, decorations and furniture.
-The way a nursery is designed depends on you and not only what you think would be best for your baby, but also what you like personally.
+Creating a modern nursery depends on you and not only what you think would be best for your baby, but also what you like personally.
 The décor can be strictly for the child, but making the nursery a room you would enjoy spending a lot of your time in is crucial.

 If you despise the color pink, then do not paint your baby girl’s nursery pink.
 Same thing with baby blue.
 There are plenty of other colors that work for girls and boys alike.
 By gravitating more toward gender-neutral color schemes like butter yellow and gray or mint green and navy, you allow yourself to be more creative.
 With these color palettes highlighted around the nursery, you can stick to more neutral furniture colors, like whites, light wood or even black.

 You can even flip the script and go for colorful furniture and a more neutral color scheme on the walls.
 Stick to beige, taupe or gray and make it pop with colorful furniture like a yellow rug or chair, an aqua crib, or maybe even a red desk.
 There are no rules for your baby’s nursery.

 For the type of furniture to get for the modern nursery, your best bet is to get a crib that converts to a toddler bed or even a full-sized bed for when your baby (sadly) outgrows his or her crib.
 “The style of crib and rocker is a critical element of a modern nursery,” said Amanda Carreon, founder of A Divine Closet, a custom closet business in Gainesville.
 “Cribs these days come in all shapes and sizes, as do the rockers.
 Therefore, selecting something that is low profile and clean-lined is a key element to the visual modern style in a nursery.”